 Additional materials/lab fees may apply.

 Payment in full is due to the Continuing Education Office upon acceptance/enrollment, prior to the first day of class.
-The Spring 2018 payment deadline is January 5.
+The Fall 2018 payment deadline is Friday, August 24.

 Review Open Academy's Payment and Refund Policies prior to application.